rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

 ---

+### Understanding `limits`, `default`, and `defaultRequest`

+#### Limits:
+- **Maximum amount** of resources that a container can use.
+- If a container tries to use more than the specified limit, Kubernetes will enforce this limit by throttling the container or terminating it.

+#### Default:
+- **Maximum limit** applied to a container if no specific limit is defined in the Pod’s or container’s resource specification.
+- It serves as a fallback when a Pod does not explicitly define limits.
+The **default** value becomes the cap on resource usage.

+#### DefaultRequest:
+- Defines the **minimum amount of resources** that a container will request if the Pod does not specify its own resource requests.
+- This value is used by the Kubernetes scheduler to find a suitable node with enough resources to schedule the Pod.
+- It ensures that a container is always allocated sufficient resources to function properly.

+---

 ### Example YAML for Pods, Resource Quotas, and LimitRanges

 Here’s an example demonstrating how Pods interact with **Resource Quotas** and **LimitRanges** in Kubernetes.